A JOURNEY TO NEPAL’S UNDISCOVERED PEAKS, REMOTE HIGH PASSES AND HIDDEN VALLEYS

-Our new Dolpo to Mustang Trekking Traverse will be run as a true exploratory journey.
-We will literally be writing our itinerary as we go!
-Our objective will be to complete a unique and little-traveled traverse connecting the culturally rich region of Dolpo over to Mustang by way of the newly-opened Mukot Himal and the spectacular Dhaulagiri Massif.
+The objective of our Dolpo to Mustang Trekking Traverse will be to complete a unique and little-traveled traverse connecting the culturally rich region of Dolpo over to Mustang by way of the newly-opened Mukot Himal and the spectacular Dhaulagiri Massif.
 This incredible mountain range consists of the world’s seventh highest mountain, Dhaulagiri at 26,795 feet / 8,167 meters, and its 7,000 plus meter neighbors of Dhaulagiri II, Dhaulagiri III, Dhaulagiri IV, and Dhaulagiri V.

 Day 1: Welcome to the kingdom of Nepal & the Himalayas!
 Arrive in Kathmandu.
 4,265 feet.
 Hotel.

 Day 2: In Kathmandu for sightseeing.
 Hotel.

 Day 3: Fly from Kathmandu to Nepalganj.
 Hotel.